 Handling such sensitive information is the right time to bring out all security guns and sacrifice time and maybe even convenience.
 NDAs, are accessed only through VPN and, potentially, only through the company’s internal network with limited ability to download or copy assets.

-If you take all necessary precautions, the odds of data breaches can be reduced to the minimum.
+If you take all necessary precautions, the odds of m&a data room providers breaches can be reduced to the minimum.
 At worst, if they happen because of contractors’ negligence, you can at least guarantee that you won’t be the only one bearing the brunt of the consequences.

 The thing to avoid at all costs.
 Do NOT share internal logins with contractors